MirleWillems/FinalThesisCode__Mirle___Willems___2002654/README.md

 #### Scripts originating from the original StyleGAN repository that were alted for our research
 pretrained_example.py, run_latents_linear_separability.py

-#### Script that is written for our research with pieces of codes originating from the original StyleGAN repository
+#### Script that are written for our research with pieces of codes originating from the original StyleGAN repository
 attribute_vector_images.py, multiple_attribute_manipulation.py

 #### Article used to train StyleGAN with own dataset